Miserlou/Zappa/README.md

     $ zappa unschedule production

-And now your schedule event rules are deleted.
+And now your scheduled event rules are deleted.

 #### Undeploy